joshuaSYSS/ApproxCC/README.md

-# ApproxCC
+# Approximate Connected Component
-Here, I provide the implementation for a randomized algorithm approximating the diameter.
+Here, I provide the implementation for a randomized algorithm approximating the numbers of connected components.